NPRohitkumar/Airbnb-clone/README.md

-# Airbnb-Clone
-This is a full stack clone of Airbnb
+A complete full stack project